Curriculum - MS Taxation

 Given its location in the innovative and global high technology environment of Silicon Valley, SJSU's MST program has many courses focused on the issues and transactions of high technology companies.
 Yet, the program also offers a wide selection of courses to benefit students interested in tax compliance and planning for individuals and businesses outside of the high tech sector as well.

-Earning your MST degree requires completion of 30 units (10 courses).
-All ten courses can be in tax or you may replace up to two with other approved graduate business courses.
-Instead of a master thesis requirement, the MST program includes an individual project in the capstone MST course (Bus 223D or Bus 223E).
+Earning your MST degree requires completion of 30 units.
+All courses can be in tax or you may replace up to two with other approved graduate business courses.
+Instead of a master thesis requirement, the MST program includes an individual project in the capstone MST course (Bus 223H).

 Course Number/Course Name